 The Development Phase:

 Here’s where you get your hands dirty.
 In this phase, we put all of the research and data we gathered into action.
 In the traditional design process, many agencies spend very little time in the planning phase and the majority of the time in the development phase.
 Because not enough of the right planning was done upfront this is often where most projects stall and end up costing more.

 The Learning Phase:

 After we’ve planned, developed, and started driving traffic to our new site, it’s time to learn.
 We look at the data and as a result, we can either verify our assumptions or kill them off and refocus.
 It’s important to track and keep track of your progress.
 That is the only way you will know whether or not what you are doing is working.

 The Transfer Phase:

-This is what really sets growth driven design apart.
+This is what really sets the growth-driven design apart.
 With your traditional web design job, once your site is up and running the process is complete.
-With growth driven design the process keeps going.
+With growth-driven design, the process keeps going.
 The transfer phase is where we compile all of the data and transfer what we’ve learned into action.
 We make the recommendation for additions or changes to the site and then start the process all over again.

 The definition of insanity is doing the same thing over and over again but expecting different results.
 The only way to change the result is to change the process.
 This is exactly what our agency is doing.
 After looking at the data we’ve concluded that our site is not generating the conversion results we want.
 Instead of trying the same traditional process, we’ve opted for a better process.
-Over the next week we will roll out our new launch pad site and begin the growth driven design process ourselves.
-We plan to document and blog as we go, so stay tuned on our progress.
+Over the next week, we will roll out our new launch pad site and begin the growth-driven design process ourselves.
+We plan to document and blog as we go, so stay tuned for our progress.